molevol-ub/galeon/README.md

 #### 2.1.3.
 BED1 format
-- 3 tab separated columns
+- File with 3 tab separated columns.
 - This format does not include gene IDs.
 Gene names will be given by the gene order.
 Consider this example annotation file name: `GR_fam.bed1`.
 The genes will be named as *GR_0*, *GR_1*, etc.